Altynbek38/git-rs/README.md

 # POS Cash Register API

 This is a RESTful API built with Golang for managing employees and products in a Point of Sale (POS) cash register system.
+The POS Cash Register API, developed using Golang, facilitates the management of employees and products within a Point of Sale system.
+Below are detailed descriptions of the endpoints and database schemas.

 ## Endpoints